Equality and Diversity

 We've signed up to the Rooney Rule, which means that any BME candidates who meet the minimum criteria for a senior role or any other management roles where we consider there to be an imbalance in genders, will automatically get shortlisted for interview.
 We've also extended this to include female candidates for senior roles.

-- Initiating a programme of staff training to improve understanding of LGBTQ+ lives.
+- We have initiated a programme of staff training to improve understanding of LGBTQ+ resident lives.

 I'm on the HARTbeat Aspire course which has really helped me identify my career goals.
 As a woman from a black and minority background working in a male dominated industry, it's been great to interact with women on a similar journey to myself.”Taranjit Sandhar, Construction Project Manager